QID Dividend: Yield, Schedule, and What to Expect

 Short answer

 QID's approximate varies; recent distributions have implied a yield in the low single digits, though payouts are inconsistent and should not be a reason to hold the fund yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks -2x daily Nasdaq-100 and passes through the dividends of its holdings, typically quarterly, minus a 0.95% expense ratio.
+It tracks -2x daily Nasdaq-100 and passes through the income its holdings generate, monthly, net of the 0.95% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; QID is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with ProShares.

 How does the QID dividend work?

-QID holds the companies in -2x daily Nasdaq-100, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.95% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+QID holds what is in -2x daily Nasdaq-100, collects the income those holdings generate, and distributes it to shareholders monthly, net of its 0.95% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 ProShares UltraShort QQQ (QID) seeks daily investment results, before fees and expenses, equal to negative two times (-2x or -200%) the daily performance of the Nasdaq-100 Index.
 The Nasdaq-100 holds 100 of the largest non-financial companies listed on the Nasdaq, dominated by megacap technology names such as Apple, Microsoft, Nvidia, Amazon, and Alphabet.
 QID is designed so that if the Nasdaq-100 falls 1% on a given day, QID is built to rise about 2% that day, and if the index rises 1%, QID is built to fall about 2%.
 It achieves this exposure primarily through swaps and other derivatives rather than by holding stocks.
 Critically, the -2x objective applies to a single trading day only.
 The fund rebalances daily, so over any period longer than one day the cumulative return can differ substantially, often dramatically, from -2x the index's cumulative return.
 This daily-reset compounding causes value decay in choppy or rising markets.
 Combined with a high 0.95% expense ratio and the long-term upward trend of the Nasdaq-100, QID is structurally designed for short holding periods (intraday to a few days) by traders who want to hedge or speculate on a near-term decline in large-cap tech.
 It is not intended for, and has performed very poorly over, long holding periods.

 If income is your goal, compare QID against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how QID's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how QID's income fits your real portfolio in Walnut.

 The bottom line on the QID dividend